Use of the TwiCs design

 Collaborative Care for Diabetes and Ddepression

 The Alberta's Caring for Diabetes (ABCD) Cohort Study is being used to test interventions for patients with diabetes and depression.
 The protocol for the TeamCare-PCN trial is here.

 The Finnish Degenerative Meniscal Lesion Study (FIDELITY) This multi centre trial aims to determine whether arthroscopic partial meniscectomy of patients with degenerative meniscus injury is improved by a number of different types of surgery.
 For further information contact Teppo Jarvinen.

-A group based in the Netherlands led by Helena Verkooijen have established eight hospital based cancer cohorts using the TwiCs approach (Breast, Rectal, Colorectal, Bone metastases, Lymph node metastases, Brain metastases, Prostate, Lung).
+A group based in the Netherlands led by Helena Verkooijen have established ten hospital based cancer cohorts using the TwiCs approach including Breast, Rectal, Colorectal, Bone metastases, Lymph node metastases, Brain metastases, Prostate, Lung.

 The Utrecht cohort for Multiple BREast cancer intervention studies and Long-term evaLuAtion'

 This study is based in the Department of Radiotherapy, University Medical Center in Utrecht, The Netherlands.
 The link to the study protocol can be found here.
 Email for more information.

 This ongoing study is based at the University Medical Centre in Untrech.
 The protocol for the first trial based in the cohort comparing conventional radiotherapy with stereotactic body radiotherapy in patients with spinal metastases can be found here.
 Email for more information.

 Prospective National Colo-rectal Cancer Cohort - Website